 This section of the Profile incorporates the following specifications by reference:

+XML Schema Part 1: Structures [xmSchema-1]

+XML Schema Part 2: Datatypes [xmSchema-2]

 WSDL 1.1 uses XML Schema as one of its type systems.
 The Profile mandates the use of XML Schema as the type system for WSDL descriptions of Web Services.

 R2800 A DESCRIPTION MAY use any construct from XML Schema 1.0.
 CORE NOT_TESTED